-- (i) an HM Treasury consultation on amending the financial promotion exemptions for high net worth and sophisticated investors; - (ii) changes to the FCA's financial promotion rules for high-risk investments; - (iii) the introduction of a regulatory 'gateway' through which an authorised firm must pass in order to be able to approve the financial promotion of an unauthorised firm. - (iv) an expansion of the financial promotion regime to include unregulated cryptoassets.
+- an HM Treasury consultation on amending the financial promotion exemptions for high net worth and sophisticated investors; - (ii) changes to the FCA's financial promotion rules for high-risk investments; - (iii) the introduction of a regulatory 'gateway' through which an authorised firm must pass in order to be able to approve the financial promotion of an unauthorised firm. - (iv) an expansion of the financial promotion regime to include unregulated cryptoassets.

-The Consumer Duty (see slide 62) will also apply from 31 July 2023 to require firms to ensure among other things that their communications are compliant with the new Principle 12 of the FCA's Principles for Businesses where relevant.
+The Consumer Duty (see Slide 62) has also applied since 31 July 2023 to require firms to ensure among other things that their communications are compliant with the new Principle 12 of the FCA's Principles for Businesses where relevant.

-Read our blog on this topic here.
+Read our blogs on these topics here and here.

-- FCA's August 2022 policy statement (PS22/10) contained a package of amendments to the FCA's rules on financial promotions for high-risk investments (HRIs).
-Changes include requirements for risk warnings, risk statements and prohibitions on inducements to invest.
-Changes set out in PSS22/10 have applied from 1 December 2022 and 1 February 2023.
-FCA is carrying out a further phase of work on HRIs during 2023. - In December 2021, HM Treasury published a consultation paper proposing amendments to the current financial promotion exemptions for high-net-worth individuals and sophisticated investors to reflect economic, social and technological developments since their introduction and to ensure that the exemptions cannot be misused.
-The consultation closed in March 2022 and an HM Treasury response document has yet to be published. - The Financial Services and Markets Act 2023, which received Royal Assent on 29 June 2023, introduces a regulatory gateway through which a firm must pass before it is able to approve financial promotions issued by unauthorised firms. - The FCA consulted in December 2022 (CP22/27) on proposed rules to operationalise the regulatory gateway for financial promotions approvals.
-CP 22/27 closed on 7 February 2023 and FCA is expected to finalise its rules in Q3 2023. - In January 2022 HM Treasury announced plans to bring unregulated cryptoassets within the scope of the UK's financial promotion regime.
-In June 2023, HM Treasury published the relevant secondary legislation to bring 'qualifying cryptoassets' within the regime from 8 October 2023 (SI 2023/612).
+- FCA's August 2022 policy statement (PS22/10) made amendments to the FCA's rules on financial promotions for high-risk investments (HRIs).
+Rule changes applying since 1 December 2022 and 1 February 2023 include requirements for risk warnings, risk statements and prohibitions on inducements to invest.
+FCA consulted between June and July 2023 on amendments clarifying the scope of the ban set out in PS22/10 on offering incentives to invest in HRIs.
+The changes will take effect in due course. - Following consultation, in November 2023 HM Treasury confirmed it would amend the financial promotion exemptions for high-net-worth individuals and self-certified sophisticated investors to update them and minimise the extent to which they can be misused.
+The relevant secondary legislation was made on 19 December 2023 and enters into force on 31 January 2024. - FSMA 2023 introduced a regulatory gateway through which a firm must pass before it is able to approve financial promotions issued by unauthorised firms.
+Following consultation on proposed rules to operationalise the gateway, the FCA published final rules in September 2023 ((PS23/13).
+Firms must apply to the gateway during the application window ending on 6 February 2024.
+From 7 February 2024, firms that have applied to the gateway can continue to approve promotions while their application is determined.
+Firms that did not apply to the gateway may no longer approve promotions unless an exemption applies. - In June 2023, HM Treasury published the relevant secondary legislation to bring 'qualifying cryptoassets' within the UK financial promotions regime from 8 October 2023 (SI 2023/612).
 The FCA has published policy statement PS23/6 setting the near-final rules for cryptoassets financial promotions.
-An accompanying guidance consultation (GC23/1) on cryptoasset promotions closes for comments on 10 August 2023.
+The FCA has also published non-Handbook Guidance (FG23/3) on its expectations for cryptoasset promotions. - The FCA consulted (GC23/2) in July 2023 on updating its social media guidance, to replace its existing guidance (FG15/4).
+Finalised guidance is awaited.